 Drives that featured extra durability were highlighted for those who may need a bit more protection on the go, sporting features including drop resistance from up to 2 meters on a concrete floor, as well as water and dust resistance – features required by those working in extreme environments.
 External drives that included other standout features, such as anti-scratching coatings to keep your drive beautiful or a more budget-friendly hybrid design, were noted so that even if your needs are a bit more niche, they can be fulfilled with ease.

 - Storage Capacity: When selecting an external drive for your data, one of the most essential aspects to consider is the amount of storage you will need.
 While individuals merely needing to share documents might be able to survive with lower capacity drives, those looking to back up their entire computer or store multimedia files such as videos, photos, or music, will need more capacity.
+Make note of pricing per gigabyte and the various storage capacities as well, though the best option depends on your own needs and budget.

 - Form Factor: When we talk about form factor, we aren’t just mentioning the size of the external drive, but also its rugged design.
 All of the drives on our list are portable and feature a small form factor, but a rugged design is something you may also wish to consider if you are in an environment where your drive might be dropped or exposed to conditions such as water or dust.